vertica/vertica-kubernetes/README.md

 # Additional Details

-For additional details on the internals of Vertica, see the [Vertica Documentation](https://www.vertica.com/docs/10.1.x/HTML/Content/Home.htm).
+For additional details on the internals of Vertica, see the [Vertica Documentation](https://www.vertica.com/docs/11.0.x/HTML/Content/Home.htm).

 # Developers
-For details about setting up an environment to develop and run tests, see the [developer instructions](DEVELOPER.md) and the [Vertica Integrator's Guide](https://verticaintegratorsguide.org/wiki/index.php?title=Main_Page).
+For details about setting up an environment to develop and run tests, see the [developer instructions](DEVELOPER.md).

 # Licensing